List of electoral divisions and wards in Wiltshire

 This is a list of electoral divisions and wards in the ceremonial county of Wiltshire in South West England.
 All changes since the re-organisation of local government following the passing of the Local Government Act 1972 are shown.
 The number of councillors elected for each electoral division or ward is shown in brackets.

 Unitary authority councils

 Wiltshire

-Electoral divisions of the Wiltshire Council unitary authority from 4 June 2009 to 6 May 2021, each electing one councillor:
+Electoral divisions from 4 June 2009 to 6 May 2021: